cmusphinx/cmusphinx.github.io/_posts/2022-08-16-pocketsphinx-continuous.md

 is nonetheless an audio application.
 But it is very much *not* like your typical audio application.

-If you, as an ASR researcher, try to [read the](https://jackaudio.org/api/) [documentation](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction) [for
+If you, as a speech developer/user/ordinary human being, try to [read the](https://jackaudio.org/api/) [documentation](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction) [for